Towards understanding CG and GMRES through examples: The GMRES Method

 \subsection{MGS-GMRES is normwise backward stable}

 \phantom{}

-\emph{Setup:} The experiment investigates the relation between the loss of orthogonality of the Krylov subspace basis vectors computed in finite precision arithmetic using the modified Gram-Schmidt (MGS) variant of the Arnoldi algorithm (measured by $\|I-V_k^TV_k\|_F$), and the convergence of the normwise backward error $\|b-Ax_k\|_2/(\|b\|_2+\|A\|_2\|x_k\|_2)$ in the corresponding MGS-GMRES method.
+\emph{Setup:} The experiment investigates the relation between the loss of orthogonality of the Krylov subspace basis vectors computed in finite precision arithmetic using the modified Gram-Schmidt (MGS) variant of the Arnoldi algorithm (measured by $\|I-V_k^TV_k\|_F$), and the convergence of the normwise relative backward error $\|b-Ax_k\|_2/(\|b\|_2+\|A\|_2\|x_k\|_2)$ in the corresponding MGS-GMRES method.\footnote{For a discussion of the practical relevance of the normwise relative backward error when solving linear algebraic systems we refer to any good textbook on numerical linear algebra.
+Its use as a stopping criterion for GMRES is discussed in Section~\ref{sec:GMRESstopping}.}

 We consider the example matrices {\tt fs1836} and {\tt sherman2} from Matrix Market\footnote{\url{https://math.nist.gov/MatrixMarket/}}.
 The matrix {\tt fs1836} is of size $N=183$ and has a condition number of approximately $1.0\times 10^7$.
-The matrix {\tt sherman2} is of size $N=1080$ and has a condition number of approximately $2.4\times 10^7$.
+The matrix {\tt sherman2}is of size $N=1000$ and has a condition number of approximately $2.4\times 10^7$.
 Both matrices are diagonalzable, and the condition number of their eigenvector matrices computed by MATLAB are approximately $1.7\times 10^{11}$ and $9.6\times 10^{11}$, respectively.
-We use the right-hand side $b=Ax$, where $x=[1,\dots,1]^T/\sqrt{N}$, and the initial vector $x_0=0$.
+We use the right-hand side $b=Ax$, where $x=[1,\dots,1]^T/\sqrt{N}$.
+Since MATLAB's {\tt gmres} function is based on the Householder variant of the Arnoldi algorithm, we use in this experiment our own MGS-GMRES implementation, starting with $x_0=0$.

 \emph{Observations:} As shown in Figure~\ref{fig:bwerr_loss}, throughout the iteration the product